2021 Heritage Awards Winners

 The View Winery and Vineyard is the winner of the award for ‘A Conservation Project on a Heritage Building Currently Not in Residential Use’.
 Built one hundred and two years ago as an apple packing house the building has been in the Turton/Ward family for five generations.
 In its new life as a winery and cidery it still has the wonderful ambiance of the old wood packing house, still with its original doors, window trims and beams; a wonderful example of a heritage building full of new life.
 The stiletto pumps that feature mischievously in their logo?
 Jennifer tells it best on their website under the heading ‘Why the Red Shoe Label?’ www.theviewwinery.com

 Six years before the View Winery building was erected, James Kincaid built what we now call The Kincaid House at 924 Laurier Avenue.
-It is still lovingly cared for and lived in by the Pridham family and wins this year’s award for A Conservation Project on a Heritage Building Currently in Residential Use.
+It is still lovingly cared for and lived in by Margot Pridham and Michael Morrow and wins this year’s award for A Conservation Project on a Heritage Building Currently in Residential Use.

 One of the early owners, the Millie Family began one of the early telephone systems in Kelowna; it later became part of BC Tel and then today’s Telus.
 Henry Mille was also a city councilor as was Josia Shier who purchased the property in 1920.

 Old houses need facelifts just like people and over the years the house has been raised, expanded and had its front porch, stairs and balcony balustrades redone.
 If only James Kincaid could see his handiwork all these generations later!